V4Fire/Client/src/form/b-input/README.md

 ### [progressIcon]

 A component to show "in-progress" state or
-Boolean, if need to show progress by slot or `b-progress-icon`.
+Boolean, if needed to show progress by slot or `b-progress-icon`.

 ```
 < b-input :progressIcon = 'b-my-progress-icon'